 \subsubsection{Security Testing of Self-adaptive Robotics}

 With the increasing integration of AI, especially LLMs in robotics, several new types of vulnerabilities and security threats are emerging~\cite{wu2024safety}.
-These include prompt-based attacks for LLMs and perception-based attacks for vision language models (VLMs), intending to manipulate the robot's decision-making.
-Although recent efforts have focused on addressing these attacks and mitigating associated risks~\cite{wang2025gsce,zhang2025enhancing}, the development of effective security testing techniques to ensure the resilience of robots against adversarial threats remains an open research challenge.
+These include prompt-based attacks on LLMs and perception-based attacks on vision-language models (VLMs), intended to manipulate the robot's decision-making.
+Although recent efforts have focused on addressing these attacks and mitigating associated risks~\cite{wang2025gsce,zhang2025enhancing}, developing effective security testing techniques to ensure robots' resilience against adversarial threats remains an open research challenge.